apsoyka/email-signature/README.md

 I decided to open-source this software for the benefit of anyone else who wished to create an email signature using React.
 Have fun!

+To create the signature, execute `npm run build` in your terminal of choice.

 **Copyright © 2021-2022 [Anastasiya Polina Soyka](mailto:apsoyka@protonmail.com)**